 Headphone:X accurately recreates the sound environment that the audio was designed for.
 It digitally recreates the scenario of the sound’s original stage, and then optimises it for both the headset while doing all the processing off your PC freeing up capacity to squeeze those extra few frames per second from your latest game.

 Turtle Beach is the very first company to cram this game changing experience into a headset.
 You’ll find it in the the Z60, and with these resting on your ears you’ll be receiving audio intel in HD.

 What are the advantages of wireless and wired headsets?

-Talk to an audiophile and they’ll likely dismiss wireless headsets - “Weak, interference-ridden sound is all you’ll get if you cut the cord.”
-Not true.
+Talk to an audiophile and they’ll likely dismiss wireless headsets – “Weak, interference-ridden sound is all you’ll get if you cut the cord.”
+Not true, as the best wireless gaming headsets are leaps and bounds better than they used to be.
 Models like the Z300 use Dual-band Wi-Fi technology.
 You see, in your house there’s that many wi-fi gadgets sending data to each other it’s easy for a headset to pick up interference from all that chatter.
 But by going Dual-Band, you move all the data zooming to-and-from your headset to a channel that’s not being used by your iPad or smartphone automatically.
 The result: crystal clear audio, and you can swing your head about as much as you like without ripping out the USB.

 Of course there’s still something to be said about wired headsets.
 Most of Turtle Beach’s range is wired, and that’s because to build the Z22 and Z7 headsets for the Pro-Gamers at MLG you need that wired tournament ready set-up.
 And of course, with a wired connection there’s no batteries required, so you can plug in and game right away.